Candela to Candle Conversion

 How do you convert candle to candela?

-To convert candle to candela, multiply the number of candle by 1, since one candle equals 1 candela.
+To convert candle to candela, multiply the number of candle by 1 as one candle equals 1 candela.

 How many candela are in one candle?